suryansh9315/nxdemo/CONTRIBUTING.md

 * Search [GitHub](https://github.com/suryansh9315/nxdemo/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Create a fork from nxdemo repository as it is described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
-* To build lib for development, follow [this manual](https://github.com/valor-software/ngx-bootstrap#how-to-build-lib-for-development)
 * Make your changes in a new git branch:

      ```shell